sichangi/node-red-contrib-cloud-firestore/README.md

 ## Extensibility & further uses

-Both the read & write nodes expose a ``firebase`` object adjacent to the payload object that contains the current app instance and a reference to the firebase admin sdk, which allows you to extend the node to your liking.
+Both the read & write nodes expose a ``firebase`` object adjacent to the ``payload`` object that contains the current app instance and a reference to the firebase admin sdk, which allows you to extend the node to your liking.

-The Read node adds an additional ``query`` field that references the last run firebase query
+The Read node adds an additional ``query`` field that references the last run query

  ```
   {